Technigo/project-mongo-api/README.md

 With the mongoose method `find()` I retrieve one collection of all books and one collection of all authors.
 With the method `findOne()` I retrieve book with specific bookID or isbn.

+In the end I added pagination to the backend data by using the mongoose methods `.skip()` and `.limit()`.
+That was really fun to learn how to use.
+Right now the first page is page=0, I hope I will have time to change this further on.

 ## Learning Objectives

 - How to model data in Mongoose